* Mining stocks under pressure as gold tumbles

 * General Mills slips after results

-NEW YORK, June 26 (Reuters) - U.S. stock index futures rose on Wednesday, indicating the S&P 500 may build on its biggest gain in nearly two weeks on Tuesday, as concerns eased that the U.S. Federal Reserve will soon rein in its stimulus measures.
+NEW YORK, June 26 U.S. stocks were set to open higher on Wednesday, indicating the S&P 500 may build on its biggest gain in nearly two weeks on Tuesday, as concerns eased that the U.S. Federal Reserve will soon rein in its stimulus measures.

 The S&P 500 rose nearly 1 percent Tuesday, its most since June 13, as data on durable goods orders, sales of new homes and consumer confidence all topped analysts' expectations and the People's Bank of China eased concerns about a possible banking crisis in the world's second-largest economy.

-Still, the benchmark S&P index remains down 3.9 percent since the Fed signaled last week that it may begin to rein in its stimulus efforts should its economic forecasts hold.
+Still, the benchmark S&P index remains down 3.9 percent since the Fed signaled last week that it may begin to scale back its stimulus efforts should its economic forecasts hold.

-The final estimate of first quarter gross domestic product is due at 8:30 a.m.
-(1230 GMT).
+Data showed a final estimate for gross domestic product growth at a 1.8 percent annual rate.
 Economists in a Reuters survey forecast a 2.4 percent annualized pace of growth, the same as the preliminary estimate for the quarter.

-Food manufacturer General Mills slipped 0.7 percent to $47.98 in light premarket trading after giving a forecast for the new fiscal year that fell shy of expectations, even as its quarterly profit was in line with estimates.
+Food manufacturer General Mills slipped 0.7 percent to $48 in premarket trading after giving a forecast for the new fiscal year that fell shy of expectations, even as its quarterly profit was in line with estimates.